Britax Marathon CT Convertible Carseat Review

 - Limited rear-facing leg room for older children near the upper limits of the seat

-- Newborn recline angle may be difficult to achieve in some vehicles without a pool noodle
+- Newborn recline angle may require adding a pool noodle in some vehicles

-Despite not having the more robust headwings that the Boulevard CT and Advocate CT models have, two models that we include on our Recommended Carseats list, the Britax Marathon CT shouldn’t be discounted in the winning lineup Britax has with the ClickTight technology.
-It’s a great option for children who aren’t in the 90th percentile for height or for parents who aren’t interested in rear-facing until their children reach grade school.
+Despite not having the more robust headwings that the Boulevard & Advocate models have, the Britax Marathon CT has its place in the winning Britax lineup.
 The ClickTight panel makes installation a breeze; as long as you thread the belt through the correct belt path, the carseat practically installs itself.
-Does the ClickTight system live up to the Game Changer hype promised when it was released last fall?
-Yah-huh, you betcha!
+Does the ClickTight system live up to the Game Changer hype promised when it was released?
+You betcha!

 Thank you to Britax for providing the Marathon ClickTight used for this review.
 No other compensation was provided.
 All opinions expressed are those of CarseatBlog.